reconhub/reconhub.github.io/forum.md

 ### How to join?

-Sned an email to admin@repidemicsconsortium.org with your name and email address to be added to the mailing list.
+Send an email to admin@repidemicsconsortium.org with your name and email address to be added to the mailing list.